Eric Ulrich: New York City Council

-In February 2009, during a special election, Ulrich was elected to a seat on the New York City Council, defeating three more senior candidates in the 32nd district in southwest Queens.
+In February 2009, during a special election, Ulrich, who had just turned 24 years of age, was elected to a seat on the New York City Council, defeating three more senior candidates in the 32nd district in southwest Queens.
 Ulrich was re-elected in November 2009, in 2013, and in 2017.
 He was barred by term limits from seeking re-election in 2021.

 Ulrich is a moderate Republican.
-Ulrich broke with the New York State Republican Party platform on several issues, and stated that he was proud of his independence.
+He broke with the New York State Republican Party platform on several issues, and stated that he was proud of his independence.
 He voted in favor of a minimum wage raise and voted twice to boost rent stabilization.

 Ulrich supported Melissa Mark-Viverito during her run for Council Speaker in 2013, an unpopular position for Republicans.
 Queens Republican Chair Bob Turner said that supporting Viverito "wouldn't help" Ulrich's standing in Republican circles.
 Previously, Ulrich had chided Mark-Viverito for refusing to recite the Pledge of Allegiance with other councilmembers during government functions; Mark-Viverito changed her position on the pledge in 2013 prior to her run for Speaker.

 Ulrich started a committee with Mark Treyger to monitor the recovery effort following Hurricane Sandy.
 He criticized the speed and efficiency of Hurricane Sandy relief efforts.
 Ulrich's constituents resided in parts of the Rockaway Peninsula and Howard Beach which were disproportionately affected by the storm.
 In public statements, Ulrich called the relief efforts a "bureaucratic nightmare", said the city's chosen contractors were incapable of handling the residents' needs, and recommended the head of the city's Build-it-Back program be fired by the Mayor.

 For fiscal year 2015, Ulrich secured a $400,000 allocation to support local veterans' direct services.
 He supports the consolidation of the city's three library systems.